 - That I opened my first Twitter account within the first month of its grand opening post SXSW.
-I experimented, didn’t like the direction, then started another account a few months later when I pledged to write intelligent 140 character Tweets, refusing to tell the world what I ate for lunch or the quality of my bowel movements (although I did Tweet a series from jail — a story for another time).
+I experimented, didn’t like the direction, then started another account a few months later when I pledged to write intelligent 140 character Tweets, refusing to tell the world what I ate for lunch or the quality of my bowel movements.

-- That I’ve been using social technologies since the days of 300 baud modems, bulletin boards, and Whole Earth electronic communities.
-Oh, yes, I’ve been savagely beaten for my views on Miles Davis.
+- That I’ve been using bulletin boards and social technologies since the days of 300 baud modems and dial-up.

 So what’s my problem?

 - The trolling

 - The hate and vitriol that permeates social media, social networks, the internet, and our day to day life even in the read world

 - The disappearance of civil discourse

 - Our president who screams #fakenews at every turn